Trevor Lawrence: Personal life

 Lawrence is Baptist.
 He is noted for his long blond hair.
 Lawrence's older brother, Chase, is a visual artist for whom Trevor has posed.
 On April 10, 2021, Lawrence married Marissa Mowry, whom he had been dating since high school.
-In June 2024, the couple announced they were expecting their first child.
+In June 2024, they announced they were expecting their first child.
+Their daughter, Shae Lynn, was born on January 4, 2025.

 In 2021, Lawrence, among other high-profile athletes and celebrities, was a paid spokesperson for FTX, a cryptocurrency exchange.
 In November 2022, FTX filed for bankruptcy, wiping out billions of dollars in customer funds.
-Lawrence, alongside other spokespeople, is currently being sued for promoting unregistered securities through a class-action lawsuit.
+Lawrence, alongside other spokespeople, was sued for promoting unregistered securities through a class-action lawsuit, which was settled in September 2023.

 American Eagle featured Lawrence in its "Live Your Life" marketing campaign in 2024.